 - Despite all the care taken to give one name to each plant, some have more than one acceptable name.
 This usually occurs when a plant is reclassified due do more up-to-date methods of identification and the old name remains in use.
 In this case the other name or synonym (syn.), is sometimes included on the label, eg. Verbena bonariensis syn.
 V. patagonica.(NB. in print, ssp., var., syn., etc. are in standard type not in italics)

 To throw some confusion on the names of plants, taxonomists keep themselves busy by reclassifying them.
 This can be due to advanced microscopic examination which shows that Species similar in looks can have important differences which places them in another Genera.
 More recently this reclassification is driven by knowledge of the genetic makeup of the plants, so there may well be an avalanche of newly named species.
+The Earth BioGenome Project has been set up to sequence the genetic code of every plant, animal and fungus on the planet and is aiming to catalogue one and a half million species in ten years - so far 3,300 species have been sequenced.
 A well-known renaming occurred with a fairly common shrub, Senecio greyi which was given a new Genera Brachyglottis and the variety Dunedin Group 'Sunshine'.

 The naming of roses follows a separate convention where the Cultivar name is usually relevant to a particular country as they tend to be named after famous people or places, so a rose can have a different name depending on where it is being sold.
 In the international code for naming roses the rose breeder attaches a name to a rose and this stays with it even though another name is given, eg.Both may be known by another Cultivar name in another country, but the international code name should be the same.
 The first three letters of the name represent the breeders name so Ausbord was developed by David Austin, and Harvintage by Harkness Roses.
 As it is a cultivar it is written with single inverted commas and starts with a capital letter.
 This system was adopted in 1979 so roses bred before this date do not have the additional international code name.